-- 30 By the second question referred, the referring court seeks to ascertain which provisions of EU law are applicable to the ceiling on the value in dispute and to the exception to that ceiling.
-In particular, it asks whether the relevant directives are to be interpreted in such a way that, even in the case of infringements by natural persons, the costs of a warning notice must in principle be reimbursed in full.
-Moreover, it seeks clarification as to whether the costs are not to be reimbursed in full and, if that is the case, what factors lead to that outcome. - In the United Video Properties judgment (C-57/15), the courts of the European Union also took a position on this question, namely the extent to which reimbursement of only a small part of the costs of the warning notice is compatible with EU law, in particular with the second sentence of Article 3(1) of Directive 2004/48.
-The Court of Justice ruled, inter alia, that legislation intended to exclude the reimbursement of excessive costs may be justified under certain circumstances.
+- By the second question referred, the referring court seeks to ascertain which provisions of EU law are applicable to the ceiling on the value in dispute and to the exception to that ceiling.
+In particular, it asks whether the relevant directives are to be interpreted in such a way that, even in the case of infringements by a natural person who does not act in a commercial or professional capacity, the costs of a warning notice must in principle be reimbursed in full.
+Moreover, it seeks clarification as to whether the costs are not to be reimbursed in full and, if that is the case, what factors lead to that outcome. - In the United Video Properties judgment (C-57/15), the Courts of the European Union also took a position on this question, namely the extent to which reimbursement of only a small part of the costs of the warning notice is compatible with EU law, in particular with the second sentence of Article 3(1) of Directive 2004/48.
+The Court of Justice ruled, inter alia, that legislation intended to exclude the reimbursement of excessive costs may be justified under certain circumstances. - 30 For the assessment of the present case, however, it is decisive whether the principles developed in that judgment also apply if the party against whom the claim is asserted is a natural person who does not act in a commercial or professional capacity. - With the provision in the fourth sentence of Paragraph 97a(3) UrhG, the German legislature has reversed the rule/exception relationship of Article 14 of Directive 2004/48.
+According to the wording of the provision of German law, if the party against whom the claim is asserted is such a natural person, full reimbursement of

-- 32 For the assessment of the present case, however, it is decisive whether the principles developed in that judgment also apply if the party against whom the claim is asserted is a natural person who does not act in a commercial or professional capacity. - With the provision in the fourth sentence of Paragraph 97a(3) UrhG, the German legislature has reversed the rule/exception relationship of Article 14 of Directive 2004/48.
-According to the wording of the provision of German law, if the party against whom the claim is asserted is a natural person, full reimbursement of the costs can therefore be considered only in the event that the outcome would be inequitable. - One view is that an interpretation of the fourth sentence of Paragraph 97a(3) UrhG in accordance with the directive would be that, contrary to its wording, it is to be understood as meaning, with regard to the rule/exception relationship, that the ceiling on the value in dispute is dispensed with as a rule.
-The opposite view is that, if the party against whom the claim is asserted is a natural person who does not pursue any professional or commercial interests, this constitutes a ground for applying, as a rule, the ceiling on the value in dispute.
+- the costs can therefore be considered only in the event that the outcome would be inequitable. - Opinions in the case-law in Germany also differ on the question of how the exception in the fourth sentence of Paragraph 97a(3) UrhG should be interpreted in a way that conforms with the directive.
+The referring court takes the view that it follows from this that the present decision-making practice of the Court of Justice has yet to provide adequate clarification on the legal situation.